Last Updated on

 Many underwater welding professionals spend much of their time on marine vessels and oil rigs.
 They often have an intense schedule.
-They often work 80-hour work weeks or more.
-They might spend up to one month on the high sea before they come back inland.
+These underwater welders often work 80-hour work weeks or more.
+Commercial divers might spend up to one month on the high sea before they come back inland.
 Also, they prepare the materials for welding and clean up afterward, which is a job in itself.

-Expect to perform a lot of drilling support, wellhead installation and inspection, and stabilization of underwater oil pipelines.
+Expect to perform a lot of drilling support, wellhead installation and inspection, work on water vessels and stabilization of underwater oil pipelines.

-One caveat to note about being out to sea is that most projects and jobs begin in winter due to tidal waves, hurricanes, and generally unstable weather.
+One caveat to note about being out to sea is that most projects and jobs end in winter due to tidal waves, hurricanes, and generally unstable weather.
 So a normal season runs from April to November, typically.

 As an offshore underwater welder, you can expect to earn approximately $40,000 – $100,000 annual wage and additional bonuses depending on the experience.

 Inland welding is mostly concentrated around rivers and lakes.
-These welders work on dams, small ships, docks, and bridges, along with other miscellaneous projects.
+These underwater welding jobs are about work on dams, small ships, docks, and bridges, along with other miscellaneous projects.

 Beyond welding in the freshwater, other jobs descriptions, duties, and tasks could include inspecting and repairing dam walls, cutting underwater debris, inspecting sewer pipes (HAZMAT), and more.

-Your take-home pay will be something like $40,000 – $80,000.
-There is less opportunity for larger payouts inland but your schedule would be a lot less intense, with fewer work hours.
+Inland underwater welding typically pays something like $40,000 – $80,000.
+There is less opportunity for larger payouts for onshore divers but your schedule would be a lot less intense, with fewer work hours.
 It’s a better choice for people who want to stay home with their family.